karens/localhost_dashboard/README.md

-# localhost_dashboard
+# Localhost Dashbard
 A PHP dashboard for organizing project links.
+It should appear when you navigate to http://localhost.

 ![Dashboard](Dashboard.png)